The best places to live in Shenzhen

 Futian is also one of the most expensive and exclusive districts in Shenzhen.
 Its pricey and modern apartments are particularly popular with young and single working professionals.

-Despite a handful of international schools, family-sized apartments in Futian can be exorbitant.
-And while it may lack green spaces, its vibrant nightlife makes up for it with bars, cafes and restaurants, as well as shopping centres such as COCO Park, to keep city residents entertained.
+While there is a handful of international schools in the area, family-sized apartments in Futian can be exorbitant.
+And while it may lack green spaces, its vibrant nightlife makes up for it with bars, cafes and restaurants, as well as shopping centres to keep city residents entertained.

 Futian’s rush hour traffic is infamous, so it’s best to find accommodation as close to the workplace as possible.
 Thankfully, Futian is well connected to the city’s public transport network.